-Mobile broadband could suit your needs, especially if you require internet access on the go, but be wary of limits on speed, reception and data allowance.
+Mobile broadband could suit your needs, especially if you want internet access on the go, but be wary of lack of signal and data allowance.

 When we talk about mobile broadband we're not referring to internet access on your mobile phone, but a type of internet connection that uses the mobile phone network rather than a fixed-line broadband service.